cntswj/external-graph-formatter/README.md

 ##### Function

-+  Graph format converter in external memory from edge stream to adjacency lists.
++  graph format converter in external memory from edge stream to adjacency lists.
-+  Can replace void NxParser() function for graphs in other raw formats (BTC by default)
++  can replace void NxParser() function for graphs in other raw formats (BTC by default)

 ##### Argument
+single argument: input file name (ascii file)

+##### Output
+inputFileName_adj